-The interns are here in the SABC Media Libraries for a couple of months to acquire valuable skills, but also to help with the workflows in the SABC Information Library.
+The purpose of the intern-ship is to acquire valuable skills, but also to help with the workflows in the SABC Information Library.

-Questions are asked to understand the type of skills that they have to offer, but also to get a better understanding of what they are doing here in the SABC Information Library.
+Questions are asked to understand the type of skills that he has to offer, but also to get a better understanding of what he is doing here in the SABC Information Library.

 Please tell us about your personal history as well as your studies.
 How did you become an intern here at SABC?